Wastewater Operator Certification Program

 “Full time” for purposes of qualifying experience means any of the following:

-- an average of 40 hours worked per week by an operator or operator-in-training at a wastewater treatment plant while performing job duties that meet the definition of qualifying experience.
+- an average of 40 hours worked per week by an operator-in-training at a wastewater treatment plant while performing job duties that meet the definition of qualifying experience.
 Any used paid vacation or sick leave earned as a result of hours spent performing job duties that meet the definition of qualifying experience may be counted toward full-time employment.
 In no case, however, may an operator or operator-in-training be considered to be working full time if he or she spends less than 1,800 hours per year performing duties defined as qualifying experience;

-- less than an average of 40 hours worked per week by an operator-in-training at a wastewater treatment plant if the operator-in-training works as the only operator-in-training under the direct supervision of an operator who is solely responsible for the operation of the wastewater treatment plant and who is working less than an average of 40 hours per week.
+- less than an average of 40 hours worked per week by an operator-in-training at a wastewater treatment plant if the operator-in-training works as the only operator-in-training under the direct supervision of a certified operator who is solely responsible for the operation of the wastewater treatment plant and who is working less than an average of 40 hours per week.

 Questions or Comments?